 NREL has a long track record of addressing workforce development needs across the renewable energy spectrum.
 We have implemented successful workforce-focused efforts, created tools to assess long-term workforce needs such as the Jobs and Economic Impact Models, and provided analysis of workforce needs for renewable energy technologies.

 NREL also leverages our experience engaging with stakeholder communities to understand barriers to technology adoption to identify issues and drivers, provide feedback to the R&D community, clarify misperceptions, and facilitate market adoption.
 This work includes a marine energy cable exclusion assessment to determine potential impacts on marine development from undersea telecommunications cables.

-Being a nascent technology, the marine energy sector has a limited amount of available education programs at all levels.
+Being a nascent technology, the marine energy sector has limited education programs.
 NREL is working to address this gap by developing educational programs and improving program accessibility (across high school through postgraduate levels) and an increased awareness of marine energy careers (via secondary school, vocational and apprenticeship programs, and undergraduate curricula).

 Coming in 2022: The U.S. Department of Energy Water Power Technologies Office and NREL's Renewable Energy Discovery (REDi) Island, an interactive, educational, three-dimensional learning platform in the form of a virtual renewable energy-powered island.
 Check out a preview of Desalination Station, the first stop on the island tour.